 All SLATE clusters should have their geographic locations listed in the cluster’s attributes.

-Cluster administrators can allow certain groups access to their
+Cluster administrators can grant cluster access to specific groups.

 slate cluster allow-group [YOUR-CLUSTER-NAME] '[GROUP-NAME]'